cnsoft/cocos2d-kamcord-ios/README.md

 	[Kamcord setDeviceOrientation:...]

 instead of `[[CCDirector sharedDirector] setDeviceOrientation:...]`.
-If you cannot make ur `window.rootViewController` an instance of `KCViewController`, <a href="mailto:matt@kamcord.com" />let us know</a> and we'll give you a simple patch for your View Controller code.
+If you cannot make your `window.rootViewController` an instance of `KCViewController`, <a href="mailto:matt@kamcord.com" />let us know</a> and we'll give you a simple patch for your View Controller code.

 <b>If your code queries </b><code>[[CCDirector sharedDirector] deviceOrientation]</code><b>, replace all of those calls with </b><code>[Kamcord deviceOrientation]</code>.